Movie Recommendations for October '23

 Something I Love

 If there’s one movie I keep going back to whenever I just don’t know what to watch, it’s my childhood favorite, Jaws.
 As a kid who was obsessed with sharks, Jaws was my favorite film in elementary school, even though I found certain sections of the movie terrifying.
-If you have never seen Jaws, you’re doing yourself a disservice of having never witnessed the movie that invented the summer blockbuster.
-It’s also partially responsible for overfishing of sharks in the waters because people were so scared after watching it.
+If you have never seen Jaws, you’re doing yourself a disservice for having never witnessed the movie that invented the summer blockbuster.
+It’s also partially responsible for the overfishing of sharks in the waters because people were so scared after watching it.
 Don’t let the deaths of countless sharks go to waste.

 Something I Hate

 Maybe you don’t agree with my tastes.
-Maybe you come to DagonDogs.com just to see the what irritates me and revel in my misery.
+Maybe you come to DagonDogs.com just to see what irritates me and revel in my misery.
 Fortunately, there have been a few movies lately that have rubbed me the wrong way.
 I could certainly go deeper and pull others out of the archives, but here’s a short carousel of crap for your viewing pleasure.